A Philadelphia Car Accident Lawyer Helps Accident Survivors Like You

 Pennsylvania Auto Accident Fatalities

 In 2019, the percentage of total traffic fatalities who were passenger car occupants was 34%.
 Light truck occupants numbered 28% of fatalities, non-occupants comprised 20%, motorcycle accidents were 14%, and occupants of large trucks, buses, or other vehicles comprised 4%.
-Thus, we can see in the graph how passenger car occupants make up over one-third of these fatalities.
+We can see clearly in the graph how passenger car occupants make up over one-third of these fatalities.

 Pennsylvania Seat Belt Usage: Changes and Trends